 SHORT ARC LIFT

-With the knee bent over a rolled up towel or blanket of a height of 4-5 inches (the knee should be bent only 20-25 degrees), lift the foot so that the knee fully straightens.
+With the knee bent over a rolled up towel or blanket, lift the foot so that the knee fully straightens.
 Hold the knee locked in extension for 5 seconds, then slowly lower.
 Repeat 20 times.

 STANDING HAMSTRING CURL